vilerd/web_master/README.md

 #############################  Hello  ########################################################################

 Hello!
 This is a bash script for installing Wordpress, it will install a web server and everything you need to create a personal website!
 The script is checked.
-You can contact me at Telegram @vilerd.
+You can contact me at Telegram @vilerd_93.
 Good luck!

 The script will install: system update, ssh, iptables, fail2ban, vim, mc, ntp, mysql server, nginx, php, wordpress!